 As a result, wine tours in Slovakia have become a combination of intrigue and discovery.
 With wine connoisseurs from around the world visiting the country’s wineries and vineyards.

 6 Wine Regions of Slovakia

-The majority of wine produced in Slovakia, comes from wine regions towards the south.
+The majority of wines produced in Slovakia, come from wine regions towards the south.
+Making an ideal alternative destination for wine tours in Europe.
 It is here where the wine regions of Slovakia are divided into 6 distinct areas.